AndrewDTodd-SchoolProjects/CS3310-Project4_Kosaraju/README.md

  Step 3:
    the built executables can now be run

-   To run the BruteForce program
+   To run the Kosaraju program

       on windows
-        .\BruteForce.exe <optional file-path> (file-path is to a file with new line deliminated list of integers, such as the provided FewNum.txt or LotsOfNum.txt - .\BruteForce.exe ../../LotsOfNum.txt)
+        .\Kosaraju.exe <optional debug indicator (-d)> <optional file-path> <optional output count num> (file-path is to a file with new line deliminated list of edges, such as those in TestFiles directory)

       on linux
-        ./BruteForce <optional file-path> (same as on windows for file-path option)

-   To run the MergeSortCount program

-      on windows
-        .\MergeSortCount.exe <optional file-path> (file-path is to a file with new line deliminated list of integers, such as the provided FewNum.txt or LotsOfNum.txt - ./BruteForce.exe ../../LotsOfNum.txt)

-      on linux
-        ./MergeSortCount <optional file-path> (same as on windows for file-path option)
+        ./Kosaraju <optional debug indicator (-d)> <optional file-path> <optional output count num> (same as on windows for file-path option)

-  Upon completion the program will report how long the executed method took in execution as well as the number of inversions counted
+  Upon completion the program will report the top five (or optional count num) SCCs with the most elements

-  ** When the program is not supplied with a file to read from it will generate an array of random integers (pre configured in the Project2_InversionsCountConstDeff.h file - ARRAY_SIZE variable - to 100,000) and operate on that